-You may enter a range of values such as 0.1,0.2,0.3 or 0.1 to 0.9 by 0.1.
+A single value may be entered here or a range of values such as 0.8 to 0.95 by 0.05 may be entered.

-This option specifies one or more values for the probability of a type-I error (alpha), often called the significance level.
-This is the probability of a false positive.
-A type-I error occurs when you reject the null hypothesis of equal proportions when in fact they are equal.
+This option specifies one or more values for the probability of a type-I error.
+A type-I error occurs when a true null hypothesis is rejected.
+For this procedure, a type-I error occurs when you reject the null hypothesis of equal proportions when in fact they are equal.

 Values must be between zero and one.
-Historically, the value of 0.05 was used for alpha.
+Historically, the value of 0.05 has been used for alpha.
 This means that about one test in twenty will falsely reject the null hypothesis.
 You should pick a value for alpha that represents the risk of a type-I error you are willing to take in your experimental situation.